WWMT: News operation

 On April 17, 2009, WXMI became the first station in the market to begin broadcasting its local newscasts in high definition.
-Six months later, WOOD-TV upgraded its newscasts to 16:9 widescreen enhanced definition (WZZM would do the same sometime in late 2009).
+Six months later, WOOD-TV upgraded its newscasts to 16:9 widescreen enhanced definition (WZZM would do the same some time in late 2009).
 Although not truly high definition, broadcasts matched the aspect ratio of widescreen television sets.
-WWMT remained the last major station in Western Michigan with pillarboxed 4:3 standard definition newscasts until April 16, 2011 when it became the second station in the market to upgrade its local newscasts to full high definition (updated graphics were introduced along with the change).
+WWMT remained the last major station in Western Michigan with pillar boxed 4:3 standard definition newscasts until April 16, 2011, when it became the second station in the market to upgrade its local newscasts to full high definition (updated graphics were introduced along with the change).

 After WLAJ's Lansing-based news operation was shut down on September 25, 2009, WWMT began producing a taped five-minute news and weather brief weeknights at 11 p.m. on that station.
 Known as ABC 3 News Update, regional and state coverage was presented in the show since WLAJ does not maintain any news personnel at its studios.
 There were also recorded local weather cut-ins seen on that station weekday mornings during Good Morning America.
 These productions were upgraded to high definition on April 16, 2011.
-After WLAJ came under the ownership of Shield Media on March 1, 2013, all news programming produced by WWMT ceased airing on the Lansing station and replaced by newscasts from WLNS-TV.
+After WLAJ came under the ownership of Shield Media on March 1, 2013, all news programming produced by WWMT ceased airing on the Lansing station and was replaced by newscasts from WLNS-TV.

-In June 2011, Andy Dominianni (who had previously served as the station's morning anchor in the late 1990s) and Kate Tillotson were appointed as anchors of the 5, 6 and 11 p.m. newscasts.
+In June 2011, Andy Dominianni (who had previously served as the station's morning anchor in the late 1990s) and Kate Tillotson were appointed as anchors of the 5, 6, and 11 p.m. newscasts.
 On April 23, 2012, WWMT became the first station in the market to expand its weekday morning newscast to 4:30 a.m.
 On January 19, 2013, WWMT debuted weekend morning newscasts, airing for two hours from 6 to 8 a.m. on Saturdays and from 7 to 9 a.m. on Sundays.